 The impact of the financial crises on global trade flows highlighted the need for more short term trade statistics to analyze the global economy in a more timely manner.
-In this respect, detailed monthly trade data are made available by many countries, but are not readily accessible at the global level.
-To meet this user demand and to enhance the policy relevance and analytical value of the internationally available trade data, UNSD started the collection of monthly and quarterly data on merchandise trade.
-We are very grateful that many countries provided their monthly data for testing purposes and that a significant number of countries provide this data on regular basis already.
-UNSD is in the process of upgrading UN Comtrade and hopes to disseminate monthly (or quarterly) data to the general public starting in 2013.
+In this respect, detailed monthly trade data are made available by many countries, but were not readily accessible at the global level.
+To meet this user demand and to enhance the policy relevance and analytical value of the internationally available trade data, UNSD started the collection of monthly data on merchandise trade.
+We are very grateful that many countries provide this data now on regular basis.
+In February 2012, UNSD launched UN Monthly Comtrade which makes this detailed monthly merchandise trade available to the public.

 Due to changes in trading practices, customs policies, information technology and the needs of policy makers, business community and general public, the international recommendations for IMTS were revised.
-In 2010, at its forty-first session (23 - 26 February 2010) the Statistical Commission adopted International Merchandise Trade Statistics: Concepts and Definitions 2010 (IMTS 2010) and endorsed its implementation programme, including the preparation of the revised IMTS Compilers Manual and continued technical assistance activities.
-Further, the

-Commission requested that more attention is given to strengthening institutional arrangements in countries to ensure that proper national coordination mechanisms exist for the compilation of high quality international merchandise trade statistics.
+In 2010, at its forty-first session (23 - 26 February 2010) the Statistical Commission adopted International Merchandise Trade Statistics: Concepts and Definitions 2010 (IMTS 2010) and endorsed its implementation programme, including the preparation of the revised IMTS Compilers Manual which has now become available in its draft version and continued technical assistance activities.
+Further, the Commission requested that more attention is given to strengthening institutional arrangements in countries to ensure that proper national coordination mechanisms exist for the compilation of high quality international merchandise trade statistics.
 In a number of countries, even with well-established trade statistics, there are still concerns regarding the quality and international comparability of data, necessitating bilateral and multilateral reconciliation exercises.

-The Global Forum on Trade Statistics in February 2011, jointly organized by the United Nations Statistics Division (UNSD) and the Statistical Office of the European Communities (Eurostat) in Geneva, followed-up on the 2010 Statistical Commission's decisions and made explicit demands to improve the relevance of international trade statistics by connecting and integrating it with other economic statistics.
+While ensuring the high quality of trade statistics compilation we also need to consider the bigger picture: In February 2011, the Global Forum on Trade Statistics, jointly organized by the United Nations Statistics Division (UNSD) and the Statistical Office of the European Communities (Eurostat) in Geneva, followed-up on the 2010 Statistical Commission's decisions and made explicit demands to improve the relevance of international trade statistics by connecting and integrating it with other economic statistics.
 The Global Forum further urged closer cooperation among the national agencies involved in the compilation and dissemination of international trade statistics to realize those improvements.

 While countries are starting to adjust their systems to comply with IMTS 2010, it is timely to give direction and emphasis of the data compilation issues for these statistics.
+This workshop is organized by the Southern African Customs Union, in cooperation with UNSD in order to facilitate the review the implementation of the new international recommendations for merchandise trade statistics in the Member States of the Southern African Customs Union.